 Linktree is one of the more popular link-in-bio tools available today.
 The platform’s been around since 2016 and they offer a solid solution.
 With free and paid plans, you get to include links to important pages.
-The paid plan comes in at $6 and offers tons of value.
-You get analytics on links, can accept donations and customize the look and feel of your Linktree page, capture and send email sign-ups directly to a Mailchimp account or a Google Sheet, and even set links to go live at certain times.
+The paid plan offers tons of value; you get analytics on links, can accept donations and customize the look and feel of your Linktree page, capture and send email sign-ups directly to a Mailchimp account or a Google Sheet, and even set links to go live at certain times.
 And for advanced users, Linktree offers Facebook retargeting to bolster ad campaigns.

 Beacons does things a little differently.
 In addition to link analytics, accepting donations, and customization features, you can embed your favorite music and videos from YouTube.
 Beacons also lets you capture contact numbers through an SMS collector and add friend profiles.
 Want a site but don’t have one?
 Beacons offers sites as subdomains (yourname.beacons.ai) on the free or “Creator” plan, and the paid or “Entrepreneur” plan allows you to use your own domain.
 Entrepreneur plans cost $10/mo.